Luisrosario2604/Maths/Exercise 107/README.md

 0.008 -> 0.00014
 0.009 -> 0.00018
 ```

 ## Grade

-For this project i had the score of 16 out of 20
+I scored 16 out of 20 for this project

 16/20